Shockvaluemedia/directfanz-project/LAUNCH_STRATEGY.md

 ## 🏆 **SUCCESS STORIES TEMPLATE**

 ### **Creator Success Story**
-*"In my first month on DirectFanz, I earned $2,400 from 50 subscribers and direct messages.
+*"In my first month on DirectFanZProject, I earned $2,400 from 50 subscribers and direct messages.
 The messaging feature lets me connect with fans personally, and they love the exclusive acoustic versions of my songs.
 The 85% revenue share means I keep more of what I earn compared to other platforms."*
 - **Sarah Music, Indie Artist**

 ### **Fan Success Story**